Each year, a well-known personality of the Early Music movement is invited to be the ambassador of this special day.

 Rondeau is in demand for solo, chamber music and orchestral appearances throughout Europe and in the United States.
 He frequently performs with the Baroque quartet Nevermind.
 Quite apart from his activities as harpsichordist, he founded the ensemble Note Forget, presenting his own jazz-oriented compositions and improvisations on piano.

 Rondeau is signed to Erato as an exclusive recording artist.
 His latest album, Dynastie, explores keyboard concertos by Bach&Sons.
-In 2016 he composed his first original score for a film, Christian Schwochow’s Paula, which premiered at the 2016 Locarno Film Festival.
+In 2016, he composed his first original score for a film, Christian Schwochow’s Paula, which premiered at the 2016 Locarno Film Festival.

-SKIP SEMPE: HARPSICHORDIST & DIRECTOR
+SKIP SEMPÉ: HARPSICHORDIST & DIRECTOR

 Skip Sempé, virtuoso harpsichordist, director and founder of Capriccio Stravagante, is at the forefront of today’s musical personalities in Renaissance and Baroque music.
-His distinctive harpsichord playing, musicianship and interpretive flair were immediately recognized as the invention of an exotic, multi-dimensional and uncompromising musical personality.
-Sempé remained in Europe to embark on his own pioneering reconsideration of well and lesser-known repertoire ranging from 1500-1750.
+His distinctive harpsichord playing, musicianship and interpretive flair were immediately recognized as the invention of an exotic, multidimensional and uncompromising musical personality.
+Sempé remained in Europe to embark on his own pioneering reconsideration of well and lesser-known repertoire, ranging from 1500-1750.

 Performing and recording on the world’s most prestigious harpsichords, made by Ruckers, Taskin, Goujon, Skowroneck, Kennedy, Humeau and Sidey, Skip Sempé is particularly known for his interpretations of the French classical harpsichord literature including Chambonnières, d’Anglebert, Forqueray, Louis and François Couperin and Rameau, for his adventurous and ground-breaking Bach and Scarlatti, and for the earlier virginalist repertoire of Byrd and his contemporaries.

 René Jacobs was born in 1946 in Ghent, Belgium.
 He began singing in Ghent cathedral as a chorister before joining Brussels.
-Encouraged by Gustav Leonhardt and Alfred Deller, René Jacobs continues his studies as counter tenor.
-He quickly becomes one of the essential counter tenors.
+Encouraged by Gustav Leonhardt and Alfred Deller, René Jacobs continues his studies as countertenor.
+He quickly becomes one of the essential countertenors.
 He turns to opera with, for example, his performance in Orfeo and Euridice by Gluck.

 In 1977, he created his first ensemble, Concerto Vocale.
 He recorded Il Ritorno d’Ulisse in Patria and Orfeo de Monteverdi.
-In 1983 he directed for the first time Orontea de Cesti at the Innsbruck Festival in Austria.
+In 1983, he directed for the first time Orontea de Cesti at the Innsbruck Festival in Austria.
 It is a huge succes that and René Jacobs will continue directing lyric singing.

 Since the 2000s, René Jacobs multiplies the projects as a lyric director like the excellent Telemann: Brockes-Passion on Harmonia Mundi, a pearl for baroque music lovers.